 The Women and Sustainable Cities programme (Femmes et Villes Durables in French) aims to strengthen women's leadership in the decision-making and management of scarce urban water resources in the MENA region.
-Launching in May 2023, the 2.5-year pilot will be implemented in collaboration with local governments and feminist organizations in Figuig (Morocco), Kairouan (Tunisia), and Sebkha (Mauritania).
+Launched in May 2023, the 2.5-year pilot will be implemented in collaboration with local governments and feminist organizations in Figuig (Morocco), Kairouan (Tunisia), and Sebkha (Mauritania).

 By enhancing the capacities of local authorities and civil society, the programme promotes gender-responsive design and implementation of urban water management policies and projects.
 Collaborating with women and local organisations, the programme implements pilot projects in urban areas to improve women's access to water and enhance sustainable water management.